OmeletsKitchen/RecipeBook/Dinner/Vegetarian/Channa_Masala.md

 1. Combine garlic, ginger, chiles, 1 tablespoon lemon juice, and 1/2 teaspoon kosher salt in a mortar and pestle or in the small work bowl of a food processor and pound or process until a fine paste is produced.
 Set aside.
 2. Heat oil or ghee in a large saucepan or Dutch oven over medium-high heat until shimmering.
 All at once, add mustard seeds and cumin.
 They will sputter and spit for a few seconds.
 3. As soon as they are aromatic (about 15 seconds), add onion all at once, along with baking soda.
 Cook, stirring frequently, until onions start to leave a brown coating on bottom of pan, 3 to 4 minutes.
 Add 1 tablespoon water, scrape up browned bits from pan, and continue cooking.
 Repeat this process until onions are a deep brown, about 10 minutes total.
-4. mmediately add garlic/ginger/chile paste all at once and stir to combine.
+4. Immediately add garlic/ginger/chile paste all at once and stir to combine.
 Add coriander, black pepper, turmeric, and 1 teaspoon garam masala.
 Stir until fragrant, about 30 seconds.
 Add tomatoes and crush them using a whisk or potato masher.
 5. Add drained, rinsed chickpeas and cilantro, reserving a little cilantro for garnish.
 Add 1/2 cup water.
 6. Bring to a simmer, cover with lid slightly cracked, and reduce heat to maintain a gentle bubbling.
 Cook, stirring occasionally, until liquid has reduced into a thick stew and spices have melded, about 30 minutes.
 7. Stir in remaining garam masala and lemon juice.
 Season to taste with salt.
 Serve with rice and/or naan, sprinkling additional cilantro on top.